 I was twelve years old when I felt my first pangs of wanderlust – though I wouldn’t have known how to describe the emotion at the time.
 My sister Sarah had just returned home from a year in Germany, and I heard her speaking the language on the phone with her host family.
 I was instantly intrigued.
 I wanted to be able to do it, too.

 Seven years later, my first trip to Europe was with Sarah.
-I used the money saved up from scooping ice cream throughout high school to visit Ireland with her during my spring break.
+I used the money saved up from scooping ice cream throughout high school to visit Ireland with her during my freshman year spring break.

 Two years after that, I lived overseas for the first time through my college’s study abroad program.
 I took French lessons in Grenoble and interned at a travel agency in Paris.
 Like so many others, I started my study abroad experience feeling very out of my element.
 Homesick and terrified, I spent the first few days feeling like I had made a big mistake.
 But before long, I was relishing the experience (and the pastries).
 Six months later, I was heartbroken to leave.

 After returning home, I was determined to get back to France ASAP – quickly pushing aside the plan to get a “real” job (whatever that even means).
 I happily accepted my diploma and was on a plane a month later.
 I spent the next four months teaching English at a summer camp, WWOOFing at a bed and breakfast in the Alps, day tripping to Monaco, Belgium and Italy with a handful of beautiful people, and falling in love with Iceland.